Lipatant/WorkshopDatapackMinecraft/README.md

 We'll assume you already own Minecraft for Java (legally).
 You can do this Workshop on both Windows, Mac and Linux.

-Launch Minecraft in the **lastest version**.
+Launch Minecraft in the **lastest version** (1.20.2).
 This is important since the Datapack formating is reguarly update.

 ![Last Version](docs/Version.png)